 Impact of business capital investment and other economic cycles.
 The global market for our C&I products is affected by different capital investment cycles, which can vary widely across the different regions and markets that we serve.
 These cycles include non-residential building construction, durable goods and infrastructure spending, as well as investments in the exploration and production of oil & gas, as businesses or organizations either add new locations or make investments to upgrade existing locations or equipment.
 These trends and market conditions can have a material impact on demand for our products.
+For example, the market for telecom and rental equipment has declined in 2024 relative to 2023 levels.
 The capital investment cycle may differ for the various C&I end markets that we serve, including light commercial, retail, office, telecommunications, rental, industrial, data centers, healthcare, construction, oil & gas and municipal infrastructure, among others.
 The market for these products is also affected by general economic conditions, fluctuations in interest rates, and geopolitical matters in the various countries where we serve, as well as credit availability in those regions.